ActiveState/documentation-public/content/state/commands/update.md

 ---
-title: "Command: update"
+title: update
 ---

-Updates the State Tool to the latest available version.
+Update the State Tool to the latest available version.<!--more-->

 The `update` command allows you to download the latest release of the State Tool on demand.
 By default, the state tool checks for an updated version on a regular basis.